WASH Messages for World Toilet Day

-The messages can be used by educators to use with children, as SMS text messages for older children or for households or ideas for campaigns, quizzes or games and on the social media.
+The messages can be used by educators to use with children, as SMS text messages for older children or for households or ideas for campaigns, quizzes or games and on social media.
 You can download our free booklet now with all these messages here!

 Some of these messages have been adapted and added to by our partner, Save the Children in their programme, The Stop Diarrhoea Initiative.
 As part of this programme, school health clubs are implementing twelve sets of activities around twelve health messages.
 These are based around four of the Children for Health topics and one of the messages added is around the correct use of the toilet/latrine.
 Here are the twelve topics and messages.